Syedaaneesa/home-improvement/README.md

 This project was entirely **designed, developed, and deployed** by me.
 Key efforts include:

-- Custom section development in Elementor
+Crafted custom Elementor sections tailored to project needs

-- CSS refinement for pixel-perfect alignment
+Refined CSS for flawless, precise design alignment

-- Image optimization for web performance
+Optimized images to enhance website speed and performance

-- Plugin configuration and troubleshooting
+Configured and debugged plugins for smooth functionality

-- Responsive testing across multiple screen sizes
+Ensured full responsiveness across all device sizes

-- SEO best practices and meta integration
+Applied SEO techniques and integrated essential meta tags

 ---